JericoFX/fx-multicharacter/README.md

 Do not use yet, this version is re-written with Svelte so no more jquery bloated code this version here is modified to use for a particular server, i will release the "normal" version so everyone can use it

+Thanks to project-error and his amazing resource Svelte-fivem-boilerplate

 # License